bbcdabao/componentsbrz/websocketbrz/README.md

       > 6. annotation "SessionInterceptor":
 Access the websocket interceptor and mark the subclass that implements HandshakeInterceptor for access authentication.
       > 7. annotation "SessionSenderQue":
 Used to annotate the queue for sending websocket in the subclass that implements AbstractSessionServer.
-Using this annotation, you can send websocket messages, just like writing the local queue "BlockingQueue"
+Using this annotation, you can send websocket messages, just like writing the local queue "BlockingQueue".
     - Java websocket factory example code
     ```java
 	@SessionFactoryBrz("chatroom")